By Paulette Dolin

 Which brings me to another memorable moment in my Feldenkrais training, this one relating to the importance of preparing people to get up out of bed, particularly after surgery or hospitalization.
 As motivated as a patient may be to get up, making people get up too soon, before their feet and legs are ready to bear weight, often causes startle responses and tension which are counterproductive not only for walking, for recovery in general as well.

-While teaching ATM lessons at Stanford Integrative Medicine to cancer patients, one of the favorite lessons my students often said made a difference to them was a simple one that started with simply shifting pressure and contact with the floor.
+While teaching Awareness Through Movement lessons at Stanford Integrative Medicine to cancer patients, one of the favorite lessons my students often said made a difference to them was a simple one that started with simply shifting pressure and contact with the floor.
 I recorded a brief version as an introduction for you.

 Third suggestion, practice a variety of breathing lessons because there is no one right way to breathe.
 Not only can you do them any time, anywhere, they are very versatile.
 Breathing can help with pain management, be a form of internal massage, calm oneself and invigorate oneself.